apache/nuttx/boards/arm/lpc54xx/lpcxpresso-lpc54628/README.txt

        borderless.
 There is however, a fine border around each toolbar widget with ruins the feel that the theme was trying for.

+    4. Revisiting this configuration after a few months, I found that the configuration generated a hardfault.
+This turned out to be an issue with the toolchain and dropping the optimization level eliminated the problem; -O2 was sufficient for me.
+If you see odd behavior like this, you might want to do the same.